arust30/OpenTDFNotes/README.md

  - OpenTDF Platform running on machine (requires Docker, among others - see [documentation](https://github.com/opentdf/platform))
  - OpenTDF Command-Line Utility: opentdf/otdfctl - ([GitHub](https://github.com/opentdf/otdfctl/))
     - Install as binary and add to PATH
+ - ssh daemon running, and scp utility installed on both client and server devices on network (local)

 ## Setup Validation & Installation Steps
 1. To ensure you have all the prerequisites, invoke the following commands: